Citizens Commission on Human Rights

-The Citizens Commission on Human Rights International (CCHR) is a nonprofit organization established in 1969 by the Church of Scientology and psychiatrist Thomas Szasz, headquartered in Los Angeles, California.
-Its stated mission is to "eradicate abuses committed under the guise of mental health and enact patient and consumer protections."
-Many critics regard it as a Scientology front group whose purpose is to push the organization's anti-psychiatric agenda.
+Citizens Commission on Human Rights (CCHR) is a lobbying organization founded in 1969 by the Church of Scientology and psychiatrist Thomas Szasz.
+Headquartered in Los Angeles, California, its stated mission is to "eradicate abuses committed under the guise of mental health and enact patient and consumer protections."
+It is regarded by most non-Scientologists as a Scientology front group whose purpose is to push the organization's anti-psychiatry agenda.